Scholarships and Bursaries

 Will late applications be accepted?

-No. All applications* must be received by Sunday 4 February, 5:00pm (AWST).
+No. All applications must be received by the closing date.

 We encourage you to submit the online application at least 48 hours before the deadline to ensure that you do not have any last-minute issues with your submission.